-10 - Knight Library, at the southern terminus of the Memorial Quad, was listed in the National Register of Historic Places in 1990.
+10 - Knight Library, is located at the southern terminus of the Memorial Quad.
 The library, built in 1937, has been referred to as Oregon's best example of integrated art and architecture.
 It is the most fully executed of Lawrence's buildings, incorporating sculpture, painting, and metalwork, much done by students, graduates, and professors.
 Take a walk through the library's front section to experience the interior metalwork and artwork.